 The statistics minor creates an opportunity for students to acquire advanced skills that may enhance future research efforts and expand job opportunities for the student.
 The minor is based on a 5 +1 model.
-The 5 refers to 5 statistics courses (or 15 credits if some are less than 3 credits).
+The 5 refers to 5 full statistics courses (15 credits).
 The +1 can be satisfied by one of several routes:

 - Teaching or co-teaching undergraduate statistics, PY211.

 - Serving as a TA for a graduate statistics course.

 - Graduate Statistics Readings course, PY 681 (with syllabus approved by a supervising faculty member and statistics committee)

 The 5 statistics courses include required courses PY 602 and 603.
 The same courses approved for the third statistics course are approved for the advanced courses in the minor.